akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 What did I say about many different languages when using Camel?
 Here's another example.
 This is the Freemarker template specific language to access the exchange properties.
 And without the *?string.computer* our number *36207* would have been converted to *3.6207*.
 If you want to know more about it, feel free to study the [Freemarker Template Language Reference](https://freemarker.apache.org/docs/ref_builtins_number.html)

+Drop in another *Log* component that outputs the exchange body.
+Just to see if Freemarker has done what it was told to do.

 The PUT request is a lot easier to generate then the previous POST to Liferay because it doesn't need a *multipart / form* element in the body.
 And remember that the Freemarker component already generated the requiered JSON in the exchange body for us.

 But, again, an Authorization Header must be set.
 Drop a *Set Header* component on the Freemarker component.